Special-K-s-Flightsim-Bots/DCSServerBot/plugins/scheduler/README.md

 * Have a server rotate a mission every 4 hrs.
 * Restart the mission before it gets dark.
 * Have two servers run alternately, maybe one with password, one public
+* Change time and weather in your mission on specific times or randomly

 ## Configuration
 Examples: